cocos/cocos-docs/en/editor/console/index.md

 ## Panel operations

-The top toolbar functions, in order, are
+The top toolbar functions, in order, are:

 - Clear all logs in the current console
 - Enter text for fuzzy search